TVR 13100: Media Writing

 Alexa provides data such as rankings on websites.
 Users can insert a URL and click "Lookup Sites" to view data.
 The "Top Sites" tab has three viewing tabs: Global, By Country, and By Category.

 Organization that audits circulation statistics and generates reports to assist advertisers and publishers with media sales.
-Current reports require membership; see the "Free Reports" in the index to the right.
+Formerly known as the Audit Bureau of Circulations.
+Some free reports are available.

 - Nielsen TV Ratings from Zap2IT